-- 7.1 Developing and delivering the Recovery Plan will be influenced by Members, residents, businesses public sector partners and the voluntary sector.
-Proactive engagement is therefore essential to help shape the actions to deliver the plan. - 7.2 It is however also essential that the Recovery Plan is put in place at the earliest opportunity whilst recognising that flexibility and the ability to change direction in such uncertain times will be required.
+- 7.1 Developing and delivering the Recovery Plan will be influenced by Members, residents, businesses, public sector partners and the voluntary sector.
+Proactive engagement is therefore essential in helping to shape the actions to deliver the outcomes anticipated from the plan. - 7.2 A draft of this report was considered by the Overview and Scrutiny Committee on 9 Jun 2020.
+Members of the Committee endorsed the overall approach to recovery outlined in this report.
+Members commented on a range of issues including finance, the continuation of community hubs, building on partnerships, linkages to the Corporate Plan and the need to ensure that recovery is focused on a District wide approach. - 7.3 It is however also essential that the Recovery Plan is put in place at the earliest opportunity whilst recognising that flexibility and the ability to nuance direction in such uncertain times will be required.

-It is therefore intended that an engagement plan is put in place which will assist in developing the initial plan, ensure an ongoing opportunity for residents and stakeholders to contribute and provide a platform for the Council to report widely on progress.
+7.4 It is therefore intended that an engagement plan is put in place which will assist in developing the initial framework, ensure an ongoing opportunity for residents and stakeholders to contribute, own the outcomes, and provide a platform for the Council to report widely on progress.